About us

 • 2022 — Mobile Wellness Center

-Every Nation Joburg Foundation projects also covered by this entity
+Every Nation Joburg Foundation projects are also covered by this entity:

 • EN Rosebank Projects (Every Nation Biz, Thandanani, Ayanda Fund)